dorj222/sketch-enhancer/README.md

 This Jupyter Notebook serves as a collaborative platform for creating interactive storybooks, specifically designed for children.
 By leveraging the capabilities of Gradio, Stable Diffusion, and the CLIP Interrogator, the notebook enables a seamless interaction between humans and AI.

 # Features
-Gradio Integration: Utilize Gradio to build an interactive and user-friendly interface that allows children to actively participate in the creation of storybook content.
+- Gradio Integration: Utilize Gradio to build an interactive and user-friendly interface that allows children to actively participate in the creation of storybook content.<br>
-Stable Diffusion v1.4: Harness the power of Stable Diffusion v1.4 for image generation, enabling visually captivating illustrations to enhance the storytelling experience.
+- Stable Diffusion v1.4: Harness the power of Stable Diffusion v1.4 for image generation, enabling visually captivating illustrations to enhance the storytelling experience.<br>
-CLIP Interrogator: Integrate the CLIP Interrogator, a prompt engineering tool combining OpenAI's CLIP and Salesforce's BLIP.
-This tool optimizes text prompts to match a given image, enhancing the collaboration between human creators and AI components.
+- CLIP Interrogator: Integrate the CLIP Interrogator, a prompt engineering tool combining OpenAI's CLIP and Salesforce's BLIP.
+This tool optimizes text prompts to match a given image, enhancing the collaboration between human creators and AI components.<br>

 # Installation
 # 1. Clone the Repository